shrutisawant6/automation-with-speech-search-exe/README.md

-# Automation to search a word inside any folder(s) with an audio
+# Automation to search a word/phrase inside any folder(s) with an audio assistance

 Added changes to a file and don't remember which nested folder(s) it was saved into 😟 !